dceejay/RedMap/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to provide world map web page for plotting "things" on.

+### Changes
+ - v1.0.0 - now uses socket.io to connect to backend - means this node now has an input connection (like "proper" nodes should :-), and you no longer need a websocket node in parallel.
+ Obviously this is a breaking change hence the major version number bump.
+Also thus adds a `worldmap in` node to handle events coming from the map interaction. (to be documented more fully but are fairly obvious).

 ### Install

 Run the following command in your Node-RED user directory - typically `~/.node-red`